-If you’re in the early stages of your project and still working out the budgeting and materials, think about what exactly you need your gasket to do.
+If you're in the early stages of your project and still working out the budgeting and materials, think about what exactly you need your gasket to do.
 Is neoprene really the best option?
-You don’t need to buy a machete when all you need is a butter knife!
+You don't need to buy a machete when you only need a butter knife!

 Getting Neoprene Samples Before Production

-Neoprene is a high-performing gasket, but it is expensive, so you don’t want to dive into mass production without knowing how neoprene will work with your design and the rest of your materials.
-That’s why it’s vital to get a sample first, and we can help!
+Neoprene is a high-performing gasket, but it is expensive, so you don't want to dive into mass production without knowing how neoprene will work with your design and the rest of your materials.
+That's why it's vital to get a sample first; we can help!

 Strouse offers Sample Express — your way to see a real-world sample with minimal expense or commitment.
 Don't risk sinking costs into shaping out gaskets with neoprene that won't work.
 Instead, click on the link below and fill out the form with the details of your design.
 What do you have in mind for this gasket?
 What are its dimensions?
 You can even upload a drawing!

-Once we’ve received your sample specifications, we’ll get in touch and start the process of creating a sample using your design.
+Once we've received your sample specifications, we'll get in touch and start the process of creating a sample using your design.
 Receive a prototype quickly and without hassle!
-Feel free to give us a call at (800)-410-8273 with any questions.
+Feel free to call us at (800)-410-8273 with any questions.